CaloChallenge/homepage/README.md

 - <p style='text-align: justify;'> <b>Dataset 3</b> can be downloaded from Zenodo[fill link!].
 It consists of 5 files, one for each incident angle (from 50 to 90&deg; in steps of 10&deg;).
 A 90&deg; angle indicates a particle entering the detector perpendicularly.
 Each file contains GEANT4-simulated eletron showers with energies ranging from 1 GeV to 1024 GeV (in powers of 2).
 The detector geometry is similar to dataset 2, but has a much higher granularity.
 Each of the 45 layer has now 18 radial and 50 angular bins, totalling 18x50x45=40500 voxels.
 This dataset was produced using the <a href="https://gitlab.cern.ch/geant4/geant4/-/tree/master/examples/extended/parameterisations/Par04">Par04 Geant4 example</a>. </p>

 <p style='text-align: justify;'>
 Files containing the detector binning information for each dataset as well as Python scripts that load them can be found on our <a href="https://github.com/CaloChallenge/homepage/tree/main/code">Github page</a>.
-The Jupyter notebook HighLevelFeatures.ipynb shows how each dataset can be loaded, how the helper class is initialized with the binning.xml files, how high-level features can be computed, and how showers can be visualized.
+This <a href="https://github.com/CaloChallenge/homepage/blob/main/code/HighLevelFeatures.ipynb" Jupyter notebook </a> shows how each dataset can be loaded, how the helper class is initialized with the binning.xml files, how high-level features can be computed, and how showers can be visualized.
 Further high-level features and histograms might be added in the next weeks.</p>

 ### Metrics